wpbrown/oakproxy/README.md

 ## High Availability

 OAKProxy is a stateless proxy.
-Any number of instances can be load-balanced.
+Any number of instances can be load-balanced in a cluster.
+However, to serve OIDC/web content from a cluster you must configure [key management](#key-management).
+All nodes in the cluster need to be able to decrypt cookies issues by other nodes.

 A load-balancer can evaluate the health by looking for a 200 response from `/.oakproxy/health`.